ThomasBernard03/AndroidTools/README.md

 ## ⚡️ Installation

 You can install application from Github releases, using .dmg file.
 In app update is available to keep your application up to date.
+If your application displays strange command results, don't hesitate to change the path to ADB in the application settings.
+To find out which path to put in the parameters, type the command `which adb`.
+I'm currently working on the application to improve error handling.

 ## Features